OpenSCvx/OpenSCvx/README.md

 python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ --pre --upgrade openscvx
 ```

-This command will also upgrade an existing `nightly` install to the latest version
+This command will also upgrade an existing `nightly` install to the latest version.

 Or if you want a specific pre-release version this can be installed with

 ```sh